High-Dimensional Causal Discovery Under non-Gaussianity: Proof of Theorem

 By the parental faithfulness assumption, since $u \in \pa(v)$, $\pi_{vu.C} \neq 0$.
 We partition $\An(v)\cup \An(C)$ into three disjoint sets

-Note that $u \in Z_2$ and graphically, $Z_2\setminus \{u\}$ corresponds to ancestors of $u$ which only have directed paths to $v$ through $C \cup\{u\}$, while $Z_3$ corresponds to ancestors of $u$ which have directed paths to $v$ that do not pass through $C \cup\{u\}$.
-If there is no confounding between $Y_{v.C}$ and $Y_u$, then $Z_3$ is empty.
-For notational convenience, we define
+For generic edge weights, $Z_2\setminus \{u\}$ corresponds to ancestors of $u$ which only have directed paths to $v$ through $C \cup\{u\}$; $Z_3$ corresponds to ancestors of $u$ which have directed paths to $v$ that do not pass through $C \cup\{u\}$.
+For some specific edge weight values, $Z_2$ may also include non ancestors of $u$ which have directed paths to $v$ that do not pass through $C \cup\{u\}$ if those paths do not contribute to the total effect; i.e., non-faithfulness may result in $Z_2$ including more nodes.
+However, $Z_2$ is non-empty because $u\in Z_2$ by the parental faithfulness assumption.